Brennall/HFH-SRD/Chapter10.md

 ### Poisons

 As detailed in the Monsters chapter, many monsters have deadly natural poisons.
 If the Judge permits, other characters or monsters may use poison.
 Poisons can be acquired from three sources: monster venoms, plant toxins, or magical poisons.
-At the Judge’s discretion, certain markets may also sell monster venoms, plant toxins, and magical poisons, so gp costs are listed below for each type of poison.
+At the Judge's discretion, certain markets may also sell monster venoms, plant toxins, and magical poisons, so gp costs are listed below for each type of poison.

 ### Monster Venoms

 Characters with Naturalism proficiency can identify venomous monsters and distinguish their different poisons with a successful proficiency throw of 11+.
 Extracting venom from a slain monster requires 1 day and a successful Animal Husbandry proficiency throw of 11+.
-If the character’s proficiency throw to extract venom is an unmodified 1, he has accidentally gotten scratched by a fang or stinger.
+If the character's proficiency throw to extract venom is an unmodified 1, he has accidentally gotten scratched by a fang or stinger.
 The character must immediately save versus Poison, as if hit by the monster.

 Once extracted, monster venoms can be applied to weapons.
 Each monster yields one dose of its venom.
 A dose is enough venom to treat twenty missiles (arrows, bolts, or darts) or one melee weapon.
 Note that venoms applied to missiles and melee weapons are not as effective as they are when coming from the monster itself.
-Venomous monsters penetrate their prey’s skin with hollow fangs or tubular stingers, then use muscles attached to their venom reservoirs to forcibly squirt venom deep within the target’s body tissue.
+Venomous monsters penetrate their prey's skin with hollow fangs or tubular stingers, then use muscles attached to their venom reservoirs to forcibly squirt venom deep within the target's body tissue.
 In comparison, a sword or arrow is simply a less effective mechanism for delivering poison.

 The Monster Venoms table shows the market cost, onset time, save modifier, and effects of monster venoms when applied to missiles and melee weapons.